SymfonyCasts/api-platform3/sfcasts/ep2-security/filtered-collection.md

 # Filtering Relation Collection

 Hey, we've made a pretty fancy API!
-We've got a few subresources and embedded relation data, which is readable and writable.
+We've got a few sub-resources and embedded relation data, which is readable and writable.
 This is all super awesome... but it sure does crank up the complexity of our API, especially when it comes to security.